tldr-pages/tldr/pages/common/elinks.md

 `ctrl+c`

-- Dump output of webpage to console colorizing the text with ANSII control codes:
+- Dump output of webpage to console colorizing the text with ANSI control codes:

 `elinks -dump -dump-color-mode {{1}} {{url}}`